-17. Based on the review of legislation and other measures put in place, St. Kitts and Nevis is now fully compliant with the Key Recommendations 3, 35, SR. 11 and SR. III.
-Recommendations 9, 11 and 15, which are non Core or Key, have also been fully met.

-Outstanding issues also remain with regard to R. 12, 17, 23, 24, 25, 26, 29, 30, 32, 40, SR. V, VII, VIII and SR. IX.

-18. Based on the aforementioned, St. Kitts and Nevis has done well with regard to compliance with the Core Recommendations, and compliance with the Key Recommendations has improved, with now only four out of the eight Key Recommendations rated 'PC or 'NC' having outstanding recommendations.
-However, St. Kitts and Nevis should continue to address full compliance with the remaining Key Recommendations as a priority, since as noted in the previous report, St. Kitts and Nevis meets the criteria for ICRG prima facie review with regard to the number of 'PCs' and 'NCs' in the Core and Key Recommendations.
-Accordingly, it is recommended that St. Kitts and Nevis remain on expedited follow-up and be required to report back to the November 2012 Plenary.
+- 19. As noted above, St. Kitts and Nevis is now fully compliant with all the Core Recommendations that were rated 'PC' or 'NC'.
+With regard to the Key Recommendations, only R. 23 and 26 are outstanding.
+With regard to the non-Core or Key, R. 17, 25, 29, SR. VII and SR. IX have been fully met; however, there are outstanding issues with R. 12, 30, 32, and SR. VIII. - 20.
+Based on the aforementioned, St. Kitts and Nevis continues to do well with regard to compliance with the Core and Key Recommendations.
+At present, there are only two out of the eight Key Recommendations rated 'PC or 'NC' with outstanding recommendations (R. 23, and 26).
+However, since St. Kitts and Nevis meets the criteria for ICRG prima facie review with regard to the number of 'PCs' and 'NCs' in the Core and Key Recommendations, it is recommended that St. Kitts and Nevis remain on expedited follow-up until the two outstanding Key Recommendations have been fully addressed.
+Accordingly, St. Kitts and Nevis should be required to report back to the May 2013 Plenary.